WDR/WDR/install_thin_client.md

 * A possibility to choose Jython and Java version on the management node, without impacting the runtime environment.

-# How clent-based setup works
+# How client-based setup works

 The client-based setup uses `wdr.<sh|bat>` launcher script which essentialy replaces the `wsadmin.<sh|bat>` script known from server-side setup.